 Carrie, the self-professed dreamer and over-thinker behind Making Lemonade, created this stunning shelving display using customizable paper-mâché boxes.
 This project is insanely easy to make.

 You may have leftover craft boxes around the house from previous projects.
 They are also available from online retailers and craft stores.Continue to 8 of 8 below.

 Build Floor-to-Ceiling Storage Shelves With Apple Crates

 You don't need an extra closet when you have a dozen apple crates.
-Ronja, from Nur-Noch, created a floor to ceiling shelving unit using old containers that she painted and then bolted to a wall.
+Ronja from Nur-Noch created a floor-to-ceiling shelving unit using old containers that she painted and then fastened to a wall.

 A similar shelving style can be created from peach crates or any other wooden produce container.